 Sciatica and Diabetic Neuropathy Differences

-We know that the pain felt from both these conditions is similar, but have distinct differences, including the following:
+We know that the pain felt from both these conditions is similar, but has distinct differences, including the following:

 - Sciatica pain comes suddenly, not gradually, as seen in Diabetic Neuropathy.